 Are you a freelancer whose main source of workload comes from providing support from a remote location?
 If so, there are many responsibilities you have to your client and yourself to make sure you continue a professional and pleasing ‘workforce of one’ mantra.

 One of the responsibilities you have as a freelancer is constantly communicating with the person or business who has hired you for different projects.
-From understanding your role to knowing just how to answer a potential customer to declining a job, you must always understand the etiquette of workload management.
+From understanding your role to knowing just how to answer a potential customer to declining a project, you must always understand the etiquette of workload management.

 Here is something to always keep in mind so your client (and your career) doesn’t go running for the hills after an encounter with you.